zcash-hackworks/bn/README.md

 *e: G<sub>1</sub> × G<sub>2</sub> → G<sub>T</sub>*

-**This code is still under development and should not be used in production software.**
+**This code is still in early development and should not be used in production software.**

 ## Usage